The Soldier's Details

 Syd was selected in Singapore to work on the Burma end of the Railway with ‘A’ Force Green Force No. 3 Battalion.

-Syd became sick when working at Meiloe 75 km Camp, Burma and was may have been evacuated to Tamarkan.
+Syd became sick when working at Meiloe 75 km Camp, Burma and probably evacuated to Tamarkan.

 While he was in Tamarkan he was selected to work in Japan on 27 March 1944.
 It would many months before Syd actually sailed to Japan.
 The men selected for this journey were sent by rail to Saigon from where they were to be shipped.
 They trained as far as Phom Pehn via Bangkok and made their way to Saigon, French Indo-China.
 The POWs remained in Saigon 3 months during which time they worked at the docks and other local places.
 By this time the Japanese realised the American sea blockade was too successful for them to ship from Saigon and the POWs were returned by rail to Singapore!